Sixteen Going on Seventeen: Background

-The lyrics of the song state that Liesl is a young girl at the beginning of her womanhood, and that she can depend on Rolf for guidance, because he is a good year older.
+The lyrics of the song state that Liesl is a young girl at the beginning of her womanhood, and that she can depend on Rolf for guidance since he is one year older.
 Since the comparative maturity of the two characters is the opposite of that expressed in the song, this is an example of lyrical irony.

 A reprise of "Sixteen Going on Seventeen" is also sung by Maria and Liesl when the Captain and Maria came back from their honeymoon and Rolf has rejected Liesl.
 In the stage version, there is an introduction to the reprise for Maria to sing.
 This quatrain was originally written as the verse intro to Climb Ev'ry Mountain but reassigned to the Sixteen Going on Seventeen reprise later on.
 It was cut from the film, but included on reissues of the soundtrack recording.

 In the movie version, the song was filmed in and around a gazebo, which is still visited by hundreds of tourists each day doing "Sound of Music" tours around Salzburg, even though the gazebo interiors were filmed in Hollywood.
-Daniel Truhitte and Charmian Carr performed in the song, Carr was actually 21 years old when the song was filmed.
+When Daniel Truhitte and Charmian Carr performed in the song, the latter was actually 21 years old when the song was filmed.